 Over the ten plus years I've been using the internet I've gained a reputation for writing long emails.
 A fact my MBA classmates such as Marlene and Gary Lau can attest to.
 Other people who used to be the recipients of my long emails include Heidi Staats and Debbie Van Damn, plus the 40K mailing list.
 I'm not sure if this is the longest email I've ever written but it is plenty long.

-Wherein is contained the true and factual account of the journies of a Mr. Andrew Muschamp McKay through the Kansai region of Japan including a side trip to Shikoku in the two thousand and fourth year of our Lord.
+Wherein is contained the true and factual account of the journies of a Mr. Andrew Muschamp McKay through the Kansai region of Japan including a side trip to Shikoku in the two thousandth and fourth year of our Lord.

-Through long and treacherous negotiations and mainly due to the fact there were only four possible weeks left I could use my 'personal days' I was able to secure a near unprescidented 12 days off during Golden Week.
+Through long and treacherous negotiations and mainly due to the fact there were only four possible weeks left I could use my personal days I was able to secure a near unprescidented 12 days off during Golden Week.

 Golden Week for those not in the know is a week with no less than three national statutory holidays in Japan.
 Japan despite it's reputation for being a heavan for work-a-holics has more statutory holidays then most any other country you care to name including the Good Old USA and CanaDuh.

 Thus armed with 12 days off and a brand new pay check complete with overtime pay I set out for Kobe - 神戸, home of Kobe beef.
 IE the beef they feed beer too.
 IE really expensive.
-Trying to keep the cost of my journey to a managable amount I opted to try an Indian restaurant which was recomended in my guide book.
+Trying to keep the cost of my journey to a managable amount I opted to try an Indian restaurant which was recommended in my guide book.
 As in addition to Kobe beef, Kobe is famous for Indian food at least that is what the book says.
 Alas I could not find the restaurant, nor could I find Ryan's Irish Pub my other destination for the night.

 Down hearted and tired of walking I went to a place that was serving fish and chips.
-Now having grown up in Vancouver Island and being a regular patron at the now closed but still rusting Brico, I was used to a quality fish and chips.
-I even prefered catching Ling Cod when I was a kid to Salmon, as that ment we would be having fish and chips for dinner.
+Now having grown up on Vancouver Island and being a regular patron at the now closed but still rusting Brico, I was used to a quality fish and chips.
+I even prefered catching Ling Cod when I was a kid to salmon, as that ment we would be having fish and chips for dinner.
 Alas the fish and chips at the Hub disappointed.

 I thought "the Hub" would be a unique dining experience.
 I've since learned that this a chain of English Style pubs in Japan.
 Naturally at an English Style pub you would expect to find Dutch beer on special.
 Tiring of Grolsch I switch to Pilsner Urquell which is even harder to spell.
 Normally I would take Czech beer over Dutch beer everyday of the week and twice on Sunday, but on that night the Grolsch tasted better.
+And in 2024 the Grolsch link still worked whereas the Pilsner Urquell link did not.
+Neither is among the top ten best selling brands in the world.

 Next I went to an internet cafe.
 I was still trying to sort out some of the many issues about my return to UBC.
 I still need a place to live for those in the Vancouver area.
 So after an hour of surfing the net and answering email from Thorin and Mike Beninger and that ilk I headed out looking for the heart of Saturday night in Kobe.